goat-io/goat-loopback/README.md

 # Goat - Loopback (Base Template)

 Take Loopback to the next level by creating your API´s using Goat-Manager.
-Use the full potential of Loopback when needed and live the tedious tasks to us!
+Use the full potential of Loopback when needed and leave the tedious tasks to us!

 ### Installing